• Skip to primary navigation

 Spinach and Mushroom Pasta with Creamy Parmesan Sauce

-This creamy mushroom pasta is a restaurant-worthy dish inspired by the flavors of Fall.
+This creamy mushroom pasta is a restaurant-worthy dish inspired by the flavors of fall and winter.
 Italian comfort food meets California cuisine in this impressive-looking, savory dish.

 Ready in under 30 minutes, you can serve this mushroom pasta after a long day or for a nice dinner party on a cold night to warm your belly!
 Serve this pasta with a nice glass of Chardonnay or Pinot Noir to compliment all the savory flavors of the parmesan cream sauce.